4dn-dcic/tibanna/docs/commands.rst

 cost
 ----

-To retrieve the cost and update the metrics report file created with plot_metrics
+To retrieve the cost and update the metrics report file created with plot_metrics.
+The cost is typically available 24 hours after the job finished.
+This function is available to non-admin users from version 1.0.5.

 ::